NataliaVelasquez18/Employee-database/README.md

 ## Acknowledgments

-* Berkeley University Department of Data Science provided the training materials to develop this project.
+* Berkeley University Department of Data Science provided the training to develop this project.

 ---